technomancy/leiningen/README.md

     $ lein repl # launch an interactive REPL session

-    $ lein jar # package up the whole project as a .jar file
+    $ lein run -m my.namespace # run the -main function of a namespace

-    $ lein install # install a project into the local repository

-    $ lein search [TERM] # find jars for your project.clj dependencies
+    $ lein uberjar # package the project and dependencies as standalone jar

 Use `lein help` to see a complete list. `lein help $TASK` shows the usage for a specific task.